Welcome to Reception!

 Every week the children will participate in RE lessons.
 This term the themes are;

-The children will also be learning traditional prayers like the Hail Mary and Our Father.
+The children will also be learning traditional prayers like the Hail Mary and Our Father alongside their class prayers.

 Children will take part in collective worship daily.

 Each morning the children will also take part in a phonic lesson.
-This term we are focusing on Phase 4 letters and sounds.
-The sounds and graphemes they are learning this term are:
+This term we are recapping and consolidating learning on the Phase 3 letters and sounds.
+We are recapping Phase 3 sounds until the children are confident enough to move onto Phase 4.
+The sounds and graphemes are: